Middle East Studies

 Students in this concentration will:

-- Understand the history, politics, and expressive cultures of the Middle East from several disciplinary perspectives
+- Understand the Middle East from several disciplinary perspectives

-- Acquire intermediate proficiency in Arabic or other Middle Eastern language
+- Acquire intermediate to advanced proficiency in Arabic or other Middle Eastern language

 - Develop theoretical acumen in humanistic and social scientific research methods

 - Design a unique concentration based around a geographic region or critical question relating to the Middle East